ShyLee873/sl-take-home-w/README.md

 - Invalid RabbitMQ orders
 - Continued consumption after rejected messages

-The rabbitMQ integration test uses the real provided queue rather than mocking the AMPQ client.
+The RabbitMQ integration test uses the real provided queue rather than mocking the AMPQ client.

 ## Design Decisions
 ### Plain Mix application instead of Phoenix
 In the interest of time, the application does not expose an HTTP interface.
 Phoenix would add functionality that isn't needed at the moment.
 The supervised Mix application keeps the focus on OTP, RabbitMQ and persistence.

 ### Single GenServer worker
-The current implementation process work through one GenServer.
+The current implementation process works through one GenServer.
 This keeps the concurrency model easy to reason about while meeting the requirements of the exercise.
 For higher throughput, my next step would be a supervised worker pool.

 ### Ecto.Multi for persistence
-An order and its items should either all be persisted or none at all. `Ecto.Multi` makes that transaction boundary explicit and also works well with a dynamic number of order items.
+An order and its items should either all persist or none at all. `Ecto.Multi` makes that transaction boundary explicit and also works well with a dynamic number of order items.

 ### Database constraints in addition to validations
 Changesets validate input before persistence, but important invariants such as unique event IDs / order numbers and foreign key relationships are also enforced by PostgreSQL.
 The database remains responsible for protecting the data even if application level validation is bypassed or concurrent workers race with one another.